Paul Szécs: Later life

 After the death of Andrew III, Paul was among those barons who refused to accept Charles's rule and proposed the crown to Wenceslaus II of Bohemia's son and namesake, Wenceslaus, whose bride, Elizabeth, was Andrew III's only daughter.
 His loyalty to Wenceslaus resulted that Stephen Csák, a faithful confidant of Charles, captured and imprisoned him around 1304.
 He was released after Mark Pápa paid ransom.
 Returning home, Paul founded a Benedictine monastery in Komárom, dedicated to Virgin Mary.
 He provided a portion of the local fish market's duty to finance its operation.
+He was forced to become a familiaris of the powerful lord Matthew Csák around that time.
 After Wenceslaus abandoned his claim to Hungary in favor of Otto III of Bavaria on 9 October 1305, Paul supported the new pretender.
 For his loyalty, he asked land donations for himself; Hetény (today Chotín in Slovakia) and Örs (today part of Komárno) in Komárom County, and Kistata and Hort in Esztergom County, neglecting his relative Mikó's last will and testament, who owned these estates.
 After receiving Otto's diploma, Paul promptly handed over the lands to Nicholas Banai, husband of Paul's relative Gyöngyös.

 Paul last appeared as a living person on 6 October 1306, when he published a charter with his seal in Komárom.
 On 6 August 1307, his unidentified widow resorted transliteration the above-mentioned charter to the chapter of Győr.
 After Paul's death, his son Stephen joined the Csák domain and handed over the castle of Komárom and its surrounding areas to Matthew Csák, who was already present in the town on 14 August.
 In 1308, Stephen was among Matthew's "loyal men" at the meeting of Kékes.
 On 3 August 1318, Charles I confiscated Stephen's lands for "his betrayal" and donated them to the sons of Lawrence Banai.